PreciselyData/Private-Spatial-APIs/docs/guides/eks/QuickStartEKS.md

   kubectl get services -o wide -w nginx-ingress-ingress-nginx-controller
   ```

-**NOTE**: EKS cluster must have the above addons and ingress for the east of installation of Geo-Addressing Helm Chart.
+**NOTE**: EKS cluster must have the above addons and ingress for the ease of installation of spatial-analytics Helm Chart.

 ## Step 3: Download Spatial Analytics Docker Images

 The docker files can be downloaded from Precisely's Data Portfolio.
-For information about Precisely's data portfolio,
+For information about Precisely's Data Portfolio,
 see the [Precisely Data Guide](https://dataguide.precisely.com/) where you can also sign up for a free account and
-access softwares, reference data and docker files available in [Precisely Data Experience](https://data.precisely.com/).
+access software, reference data and docker files available in [Precisely Data Experience](https://data.precisely.com/).

 The Spatial Analytics docker images need to be present in the ECR.
 If you haven't pushed the required docker
 images to ECR, then you can use a sample script [upload_ecr.py](../../../scripts/images-to-ecr-uploader) to download the docker images
 from [Precisely Data Experience](https://data.precisely.com/)
 and push it to your Elastic Container Registry.

-(Note: This script requires python, docker and awscli to be installed in your system)
+(Note: This script requires python, docker and AWS CLI to be installed in your system)

 ```shell
 cd ./scripts/images-to-ecr-uploader